mwpowellhtx/ServiceProcess.Extensions/README.md

 handlers.
 In other words, the class is closed for modification, while opening the application up for extensibility.

+#### Thread and Task Parallel

+Thread and Task Parallel are both supported.
+Whichever one you want to use, feel more comfortable with, or is more appropriate to your situation.
+We will break that down in a moment.

 ### IServiceWorker

 The IServiceWorker interface exposes a Task and a handful of service hooks,